Assistance programs in Mobile County Alabama.

 If someone is facing an emergency or a short term crisis, Catholic Social Services may be able to help.
 They offer numerous programs, including crisis and emergency assistance, rent assistance programs, free food, clothing, furniture and also financial assistance and cash grants for paying for medicine, utilities, rent and transportation costs.
 In addition, they also offer the following services, including pregnancy services, infant foster care, clinical counseling services, and adoption support.

 Also trained caseworkers will work directly with applicants to improve their situation.
 They will challenge clients to address the issues that have contributed to the emergency or the crisis they are facing.
 They provide information, make referrals to Alabama and federal government programs, and when necessary advocate to obtain further assistance on a clients behalf.
 Call the agency at (251) 434-1550 to learn more Or click here for financial assistance from Catholic Social Services.

 The Mobile Alabama Salvation Army offers other social services and non-monetary support as well.
-This can include Christmas gifts and meals from volunteers and donations.
+This can include free Christmas gifts and meals from volunteers and donations.
 Or get back to school supplies as well as uniforms.
 Various short term housing units, job training programs, and other case management is offered too.
 Dial (800) 725-2769 or Call them at (251) 438-1625.
 More on Mobile County Alabama Salvation Army assistance.

 Individual & Family Support Of South Alabama can assist individuals with developmental disabilities or traumatic brain injury.
 Some support may be financial in nature.
 Or get referrals and other care.
 1050 Government Street, Mobile, AL 36604, call (251) 438-1609 for information.